The Department of Insurance received preliminary 2020 health plan information from insurance carriers on June 1 and began reviewing the proposed

 Health Benefits package.
 The metal level is assigned based on the policyholder's ""cost-sharing,"" which includes any deductibles, coinsurances,

-lower cost-sharing than a Silver plan.
-However a Gold plan usually has a higher monthly premium than a Silver plan, and a Silver plan usually
+cost-sharing than a Silver plan.
+However a Gold plan usually has a higher monthly premium than a Silver plan, and a Silver plan usually has a

-has a higher monthly premium than a Bronze plan.
-Policyholders are able to choose which metal level and which plan within that metal level
+higher monthly premium than a Bronze plan.
+Policyholders are able to choose which metal level and which plan within that metal level best works

 |Average Statewide Rate Increase